-The residents who had communication assessments, were supported and assisted to communicate in accordance with their needs.
-However a more visual environment was required for one resident as part of their communication assessment.
+The residents who required communication support, were supported and assisted to communicate in accordance with their needs.
 All residents had access to television, newspapers and radio.

 The provider had systems in place to ensure that residents were safeguarded against potential abuse and staff were found to have a good knowledge of the procedures used to protect residents from abuse.
 There were safeguarding plans in place and these were being adhered to.
 Staff were facilitated with training in the safeguarding of vulnerable persons.